Table of contents:

 # Subsequent USR Exchange

-The client completes the authentication flow by sending the Passport Compact Token to the notification server:
+The client completes the authentication flow by sending the Passport Compact Token to the Notification Server (NS):

 S: USR TrID OK (...)